desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

     opportunistically querying the Signaling Records for some or all of its delegations;

-  - [ This idea may not be practical and needs discussion. ] After publishing new Signaling Records for a Child that is not yet securely delegated, the Child DNS Operator MAY send an [@!RFC1996] notification (NOTIFY) of type CDS and/or CDNSKEY to the host given by the parent's SOA MNAME, prefixed with `_boot`.
-    The Parent SHOULD listen for such notifications and trigger DS bootstrapping upon receiving one.

   - Any other condition as deemed appropriate by local policy.